• Skip to primary navigation

 Distressed White Terra Cotta Clay Pot Display For Seashells

-This distressed white terra cotta clay pot is perfect for showing off your seashell stash or of course you could always use it as a flower pot.
-The project is so easy......5 minute flip.
+The terra cotta pot is painted white and perfectly distressed. perfect for showing off your seashell stash or of course you could always use it as a flower pot.
+The project is so easy……5 minute flip.

 Is there anything prettier than white distressed paint?
 I don’t think so.
 If you agree with me this project is definitely for you.
 If you don’t agree please leave a comment and tell me your favorite paint color or paint technique.